 - Risk Management Policy

-The University-owned company Flinders Partners Pty Ltd, takes research outcomes and expertise to market, providing a range of services and resources to assist researchers (including students) to identify and respond to commercial opportunities.
+The Commercialisation Managers in Research Development and Support (RDS) are your first port of call if you want to commercialise research outcomes.
+They provide a range of services and resources to assist researchers (including students) to identify and respond to commercial opportunities.

 Further resources you may find useful…